gvvaughan/specl/docs/specl.md

 the `Matcher` constructor:

 {% highlight lua %}
-    function format_any_of (alternatives, actual, ...)
+    function format_alternatives (adaptor, alternatives, actual, ...)
 {% endhighlight %}

-When constructed without a specific `format_any_of` entry, `Matcher` uses the default format, similarly to how `table.concat` behaves with ", " separators, except that the final separator is always " or ", and the individual entries are stringified first.
+When constructed without a specific `format_alternatives` entry, `Matcher` uses the default format, similarly to how `table.concat` behaves with ", " separators, except that the final separator is always " or ", and the individual entries are stringified first.
 If you want to make use of that format in your own matchers, it is available in `specl.util` as `concat`.
 Again examples of this, and the more complicated shell output formatter (`specl.util.reformat`) are available in the source code, from `specl/shell.lua`.

 One final feature of the `Matcher` constructor is that you can have it enforce a particular type (or types) for the `actual` parameter, by